Pishgard/compiler-in-python/README.md

 # compiler-in-python
-In this project we will try to build a compiler using Python and some powerful libraries as it was explain by **Marcelo Andrade** in his post [Writing your own programming language and compiler with Python](https://blog.usejournal.com/writing-your-own-programming-language-and-compiler-with-python-a468970ae6df).
+In this project we will try to build a compiler using Python and some powerful libraries.
 ## Compilers
 A compiler can be any program that translates one text into another.
 Since a computer can only read 1s and 0s, and humans write better Code than they do binary, compilers were made to turn that human-readable text into computer-readable *machine code*.